-A clear, efficient process allows marketing activities to be accomplished in record time, or even to be delegated to another team member to complete.
-If a certain activity is draining too much time, it is time to rethink that activity.
+A clear, efficient process allows you to accomplish marketing activities more quickly, or delegate to another team member.
+If a certain activity is draining too much time, reconsider that task.
 What would make it more efficient?
 Is this really the best way to spend your time and energy?
-Answering these questions can streamline each and every activity for maximum efficiency.
+Answering these questions can streamline your work day for maximum efficiency and productivity.

 Focus On Your Strategy

-If you’ve crafted an effective strategy, prioritizing your activities will be much simpler.
-You will know exactly which things will have the most impact on your business’s goals, which means you can start cutting out those activities which simply are not contributing to the prioritized objectives.
+An effective strategy, will simplify prioritizing your activities.
+You will know exactly which things will have the most impact on your goals.
+This means you can start cutting out tasks which are not contributing effectively to prioritized objectives.

 3. No Alignment with Buyer Personas

-Even company’s who think they have their best customer’s all figured out might be surprised to learn that not everything in their marketing strategy actually aligns with that individual.
+Some businesses believe they have their audience figured out, but not everything in their marketing strategy actually aligns with that individual.

 How to Fix It

 This goes back to having a clear strategy.
-Consider each component of your marketing plan carefully, and ask yourself: is my buyer persona really interested in this?
-Will they actually open this email?
-Or care about this topic?
+Consider each component of your marketing plan carefully.
+Ask yourself: is my customer really interested in this?
+Will they actually open this email, or care about this topic?

 4. Inability to Adapt to New Trends

-First off, accept that Digital Marketing = Constant Change.
-Subscribe to emails from industry thought leaders or other major websites in the digital realm, and keep an eye out for any breaking news or recent trends.
+Understand that Digital Marketing = Constant Change.
+Subscribe to emails from industry thought leaders, and frequent major websites in the digital realm.
+Keep an eye out for any breaking news or recent trends.

 5. Proving ROI

-According to a HubSpot State of Inbound Report, proving the ROI of marketing activities was the largest roadblock for marketers.
-Subsequently, this is also an extremely important factor when attempting to prove value to upper management, which, if done successfully, leads to more marketing dollars and a greater pool of resources.
+Evaluating ROI his is also important when attempting to prove value to upper management.
+If done successfully, this leads to more marketing dollars and a greater pool of resources.

 How to Fix It